OctopusSolutionsEngineering/K8sMockServer/README.md

 * URL: `http://localhost:48080`
 * Health Check Container Image: `octopussolutionsengineering/k8s-mockserver` from a docker feed pointing to `ghcr.io`.

+# Project Configuration

+* Add the `Octopus.Action.Container.Options` variable and set the value to `-v /tmp:/tmp`.
+This mounts the temporary directory of the worker into the container.
+* The mock server will return 200 OK for the endpoint `http://localhost:48080/health` if the file `/tmp/online` exists.
+If the file does not exist, it will return 500.
+* Steps can be added that check the return code of the endpoint `http://localhost:48080/health` to simulate a smoke test.
+These steps will succeed for fail based on the existence of the `/tmp/online` file.

 # Step Configuration

 * Container Image: `octopussolutionsengineering/k8s-mockserver` from a docker feed pointing to `ghcr.io`.